Nishkarsh-Arya/Hospital-Emergency-Room-Analysis-Dashboard/README.md

 ## 🏁 Acknowledgments

+🏁 Acknowledgments
-Developed as part of a data analytics exercise to demonstrate Excel's capabilities in building powerful, insightful dashboards for the healthcare domain.
+This project was developed as part of my data analytics portfolio to showcase the use of Microsoft Excel for building interactive dashboards in the healthcare domain.